Embracing winter in Edmonton from the front row

 As the snow swirls, so do the scenes before you: climbing a frozen wall of ice, skiing downhill looking out at the Muttart Pyramids below, snowshoeing through forest parkland, gathering with friends around good food after an adventure, hot drink steaming as you raise it to your lips, adding just one more log to the fire to keep that warm glow burning into the night.
 It couldn’t feel any more like the magic of winter if Bing Crosby were crooning and snowmen were coming to life.

 Enter the #YEGWinterPatios Warming Kit, launching this December 2021.
-A $10 spend is your ticket to winter’s front row with now up to 30 patio venues in Edmonton’s hottest winter locales.
+A $10 spend is your ticket to winter’s front row with almost 20 patio venues in Edmonton’s hottest winter locales.
 It’s a warm and inviting way to support local businesses while staying connected and enjoying the winter, outdoors.

-In addition, your kit buy helps others stay warm in winter, with all proceeds going to the Boyle Street Winter Warming Bus.
+In addition, by purchasing a kit you are helping others stay warm this winter, with all proceeds going to the Boyle Street Winter Warming Bus.

 Anyone can enjoy a patio when it’s warm out.
 It takes a different mindset to embrace being on a patio when it’s below zero — and a different approach to patio comforts, too.
 The dress code is different and cozy blankets, fires and hot drinks factor in more frequently.
 But few things are better for beating cabin fever.